milvus-io/milvus-docs/site/en/getstarted/cluster/install_cluster-milvusoperator.md

 ## Uninstall Milvus Operator

-Run the following command to uninstall Milvus Operator.
+There are also two ways to uninstall Milvus Operator on K8s:

 ### Uninstall Milvus Operator by Helm command